RSS-Bridge/rss-bridge/docs/10_Bridge_Specific/ActivityPub_(Mastodon).md

 ## Considerations

 Any ActivityPub instance your users requested content from will be able to identify requests from your RSS-Bridge instance by the domain you specified in the configuration.
 This also means that an ActivityPub instance may choose to block this domain should they judge your instance's usage excessive.
-Therefore, public instance operators may need to monitor for abuse and communicate with ActivityPub instance admins when necessary.
+Therefore, public instance operators should monitor for abuse and prepare to communicate with ActivityPub instance admins when necessary.
+You may also leave contact information as the `summary` value in the actor JSON (step 5).